hpc2n/sphinx-lesson-template/content/motivation.rst

 We could therefore use any idle cores to execute these tasks.
 However, since the left update tasks (L) **feed back to the critical path**, we may want to **prioritize** them over the right update tasks (R).
-This would indirectly accelerate the critical path as the next batch of left update tasks (L) becomes available earlier:
+This would indirectly **accelerate the critical path** as the next batch of left update tasks (L) becomes available earlier:

 .. figure:: img/chain_flow6.png
     :scale: 65 %

+Heuristics scheduling approach
+""""""""""""""""""""""""""""""

 We must of course remember that task graph are usually much more complicated that this:

 .. figure:: img/dag.png